revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 It has a mature scheduling engine, strong documentation, and deep support for project planning concepts.
 If your top priority is buying a ready-made advanced Gantt engine, Bryntum is hard to ignore.

+For a current product-to-product breakdown focused specifically on resource scheduling, see [RevoGrid vs Bryntum Scheduler: 2026 comparison](/blog/revogrid-vs-bryntum-scheduler-2026).

 ### Pros

 **Very mature Gantt engine**